 The consequences of excessive intake include developing an alcohol use disorder (AUD), which include diagnostic criteria such as problems controlling alcohol intake, sustained alcohol use despite alcohol-related problems, tolerance development, drinking that creates risky situations or withdrawal symptoms.
 An AUD can be mild, moderate or severe depending on the number of criteria met.

 Tobacco use kills 480,000 people each year due to tobacco-related deaths (according to the CDC).
 Tobacco use and smoking damage nearly every organ and lead to respiratory disorders, lung cancer, stroke, heart disease and other illnesses.
 Current tobacco use varies by racial group; from most to least affected are American Indians/Alaska Natives, Native Hawaiians/other Pacific Islanders, whites, blacks, Hispanics and Asians.
-In 2014, 66.9 million Americans aged 12 or older were current tobacco users, one in four people.
-The most affected age group are young people between 18 and 25 (35%).
-A shocking 7% of children between ages 12 and 17 are using.
+The 2019 N-SSATS report included high school seniors had a user rate of 24.0%.

 Stimulants, historically used to treat a wide variety of medical conditions (such as obesity, ADHD and depression), constitute their own disorder.
 Most commonly abused stimulants are amphetamines, methamphetamine and cocaine.
-In 2014, nearly 1 million people ages 12 and older had a cocaine-related disorder, while under half a million people experienced a stimulant use disorder related to methamphetamine and stimulants besides methamphetamine, respectively.
 The signs of stimulant use disorder include stimulants craving, failure to control use, sustained use despite interference with significant obligations, use of more over time, tolerance, spending time obtaining and using them and withdrawal, including fatigue, sleep problems, increased appetite, vivid dreams or movement-related problems.

 Hallucinogens are drugs that produce both auditory and visual hallucinations, a sense of detachment from oneself/one’s environment and time/perception distortions.
-In 2014, a quarter of a million Americans had a hallucinogen use disorder.
 Symptoms of a hallucinogen use disorder include hallucinogen cravings, continued use despite their impact on social functioning, use in risky situations, tolerance and spending time to acquire and use them.

 Opioids are drugs that suppress the perception of pain but also create mental confusion, drowsiness, euphoria, constipation and nausea.
 Methods for imbibing are varied, with snorting or injecting being more dangerous pathways.
 Buying off the street can be dangerous due to mixing of other drugs with heroin, such as fentanyl (50-100 times stronger than morphine).
-Nearly 2 million Americans in 2014 had an opioid use disorder due to prescription pain relievers, while half a million had one related to heroin use.
 Symptoms of an opioid use disorder include the following: opioid cravings, inability to control or reduce use, sustained use despite interference with life tasks, use of bigger amounts over time, tolerance, working on obtaining it and withdrawal, such as nausea, vomiting, muscle aches, diarrhea, insomnia, fever and negative mood.

-Whether you think you have a substance use disorder or you are concerned about a loved one, you should come in for a substance abuse screening at Access Counseling Group.
+Whether you think you have a substance use disorder or you are concerned about a loved one, you should come in for a substance abuse assessment at Access Counseling Group.
 Your health and the wellbeing of your family depends on you stepping up and making the change you need in order to push your family toward a healthier, happier life.
-We offer several therapies including family therapy, individual therapy and group counseling.
-What’s more, our approach to substance use disorder Plano and Frisco is never the same for every affected individual.
-In order to truly heal the person, we must address the co-occurring disorder(s) as well as the general motivation for pursuing drugs and/or alcohol in the first place.
+We offer several services and programs including family therapy, individual therapy and group counseling.
+What’s more, our approach to treating substance use disorder in Frisco is never the same for every affected individual.
+In order to truly heal a person, we must address the co-occurring disorder(s) as well as the general motivation for pursuing drugs and/or alcohol in the first place.
 We have helped hundreds of people heal from the devastating effects of substance use disorder, and we can help you too.
-If you have any questions about our programs, please contact us.
+If you have any questions about our programs, please need to contact us.